officegeek/keaonline/4_semester/it_architecture_microservice/slides/microservices.md

 ---

 # Architecture Definition
-Software architecture refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
+**Software architecture** refers to the fundamental structures of a software system and the discipline of creating such structures and systems.

 Each structure comprises software elements, relations among them, and properties of both elements and relations.

-The architecture of a software system is a metaphor, analogous to the architecture of a building.
+*The architecture of a software system is a metaphor, analogous to the architecture of a building.*

 It functions as a blueprint for the system and the developing project, laying out the tasks necessary to be executed by the design teams.

 ---

-# What is bad architecture and how to recognize it?
+# What is <span style="color:red;">bad</span> architecture and how to recognize it?
 - **Unnecessarily Complex** — It is easy to write complex code, anyone can do it, but it is hard to write simple code.
 - **Rigid/Brittle** — Since it is unnecessarily complex, it is not easy to understand and therefore making it non-maintainable, easy to break for even a small code change.
 - **Untestable** — Such code will be tightly coupled, will typically not follow the single responsibility principle, will be difficult to test.